ander-theo/theobald_light_monitor/README.txt

 Light Monitor
-A command line application for monitoring changes to a simulated lighting system through the Josh.AI Lights API

-Build From Source and Run:
+A command line application for monitoring changes to a simulated lighting system Build From Source and Run:
 1. Make sure the server is running on localhost port 8080